arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 The Modbus RTU communication network can be scaled up by integrating additional protocol compatible devices as Opta™ or Portenta Machine Control.

+***Opta™ does not come equipped with integrated termination resistors; therefore, it is essential to follow the Modbus protocol specifications, which require the addition of termination resistors.
+Should you experience inconsistencies in data transmission when using Opta™ alongside other Modbus RTU compatible devices, it is advised to switch the A(-) and B(+) lines and initiate the process again.***

 ### Workspace Pre-Configuration

 For appropriate Modbus RTU operation, it requires some considerations to be taken into account beforehand to properly enable and use Modbus RTU on Opta™ using PLC IDE.
 Following subsections will help briefly explain such aspects.